 On With Life Program

-Jericho’s On With Life Program (OWL) works with residents in our Supportive Housing Program who have secured sufficient stability and income to live completely independently.
+Jericho’s On With Life Program (OWL) works with residents in our Supportive Housing Program who have secured sufficient stability and income to live independently.
 The program helps residents identify affordable housing and make a healthy transition from supported life at Jericho to independent living.
 After the transition to independent living, OWL Counselors are on hand to provide services to “graduates” for up to two years to help them maintain their sobriety and housing stability.
+In 2020, 21 residents transitioned via the OWL program.